klajo/mockgyver/doc/mockgyver.md

 * `?NUM_CALLS`: Return the number of calls to a function.

-* `?FORGET_CALLS`: Forget the calls that have been logged for a certain function.
+* `?FORGET_CALLS`: Forget the calls that have been logged.
+This exists in two versions:

+* One which forgets calls to a certain function.
 Takes arguments and guards into account, i.e. only the calls which match the module name, function name and all arguments as well as any guards will be forgotten, while the rest of the calls remain.

+* One which forgets all calls to any function.